The Difference a Healthy Eating Style Can Make

 Make Calories Count

-Older men cannot eat the way you did in your 20s and keep weight off.
-As men age, you are typically less active and lose muscle and gain fat; these things combined cause metabolism to slow down.
-More work is needed to keep metabolism up.
+Most older men cannot eat the way they did in their 20s and maintain a healthy weight.
+As men age, they typically become less active, lose muscle and gain fat.
+All of these things combined can cause metabolism to slow down.
+More physical activity is needed to keep metabolism up.

-How many calories you need each day depends on age, gender and activity level.
-For men over the age of 50, your daily calorie needs are:
+How many calories you need each day depends on your age, gender and activity level.
+The daily calorie needs for men over the age of 50 are approximately:

-Balance your calorie intake by getting at least 30 minutes of physical activity most days of the week.
-Exercise helps older men rev up metabolism, build and strengthen muscles and increase energy levels.
+It also will help to balance your calorie intake by getting at least 30 minutes of physical activity most days of the week.
+Exercise helps older men rev up metabolism, build and strengthen muscles, maintain bone health and increase energy levels.
 Exercise also helps to lift your spirits.